isabella232/azureml-previews/previews/moe-vnet/README.md

 az deployment group create --template-file endpoints/online/managed/vnet/setup_ws/main.bicep --parameters suffix=$SUFFIX
 ```
 The following resources will be created:
-1. Azure ML workspace with public_network_access as enabled
+1. Azure ML workspace with public_network_access as enabled.
+IF you need to dosable his then you need to enable ARM private link preview.
+More about this [here](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-manage-workspace-cli?tabs=vnetpleconfigurationsv2cli%2Ccreatenewresources%2Cworkspaceupdatev1%2Cworkspacesynckeysv1%2Cworkspacedeletev1#secure-cli-communications)
 2. ACR, storage and keyvault with public access disabled
 3. A user vnet that will be used for scoring.
 Private endpoints will be created from this VNET to the above resources: Azure ML workspace, ACR, Keyvault, File and Blob stores.
 4. A scoring subnet (snet-scoring) will be created with the outbound NSG rules as shown in the above picture.
 Internet outbound is enabled to get access to anaconda/pypi, get access to azureml-examples repo and download azure cli.
 You can disable it based on your needs.